 *Please note the camp is reserved for adults 18 years and older.

 The 2019 All-Comers offers guided trail runs over a variety of terrains, distances, and altitudes.
 Campers DO NOT need to be advanced and/or competitive runners.
 To the contrary, we encourage “newbies” and beginners, road runners and triathletes, and anyone with a curiosity to attend.
 Attendees are encouraged to run, or hike, at paces they find comfortable and choose distances each day that best suits their training, goals, and comfort level.
-We will have many local trail runners helping to guide each run.
+We will have local trail runners helping to guide each run.
 Rest assured it is our goal that nobody will be running alone on the trails.

 If you think you may not be “good enough” or experienced enough for this camp, please send me a message.
 It’s the most common question I receive and not once have I replied with a no. Beginners and intermediate level trail and ultra runners are our ideal guest and we feel have the most to gain.
 CLICK TO CONTACT ROB